vipasu/vipasu.github.io/_pages/about.md

 I'm a theoretical physicist studying quantum information and quantum gravity in Professor [Raphael Bousso's group][lightsheet].
-Most recently, I've been fascinated by thinking about how to use quantum computing to help tackle the black hole information paradox.
+Most recently, I've been fascinated by thinking about how to use quantum computing to study aspects of black holes.
 I'm extremely grateful to be supported by the [NSF][grfp].

 Previously, I was at Stanford where I studied theoretical physics and computer science.
 While I was there, I did research at the intersection of machine learning and cosmology under Professor [Risa Wechsler][risa], interned at [Google][google], co-taught "Python for Scientists", and led the tutoring team at the [Center for Teaching and Learning][ctl].